department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/service-outside.md

 You may be able to get disability benefits if you have 1 or more illnesses believed to have been caused by Agent Orange and any 1 of these is true:

-  - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam Era, **or**
+  - You had regular security duties on the fenced-in perimeters of bases in Thailand during the Vietnam War era, **or**
   - You served in Thailand or Korea where there was testing or storage of Agent Orange and other herbicides, **or**
   - You had regular and repeated contact with a C-123 aircraft that had traces of Agent Orange, **or**
   - You took part in projects that tested, disposed of, or stored Agent Orange